 Instead of being a naysayer he confronts me to decide how much I really, really, really want to do what I am doing.
 Do I have what it takes?

 How much do you want this?
 How much huh?
-Do you really have what it takes to be a Soulologist?
+Do you really have what it takes to be teaching spirituality?
 What the hell is that anyway?
 Do you know yourself?
 How can you teach others to truly be themselves if you are a coward and run back into the closet every time it gets a bit scary?"

 I can hear some of you saying that surely there is a more gentle way of doing this and you may be right.
 For now though, he and I are working on finding a middle ground.